vighneshiyer/vighneshiyer.com/content/personal/cards.md

 - $200 bonus on $1000 spend in first 120 days (4 months) of account opening (3/21/2024)
 - 5% on $2k/quarter for specific chosen categories
-  - For April-June 2024: 5% on internet/streaming/TV + fast food
+  - April-June 2024: 5% on internet/streaming/TV + fast food
+  - July-Sept 2024: 5% electronic stores, internet/streaming/TV
-- 2% (unlimited) on one chosen category
+- 2% (unlimited) on one chosen category (grocery stores)
 - 1% (unlimited) on all other purchases

 ### Citi Custom Cash